Career Pathway Selection

 The Cardinal Education Network, (TCEN) offers a comprehensive careers program comprising 23 online lessons that simplify career planning by breaking down complex concepts into easy-to-understand content for Junior Secondary learners.
 Students have access to information and tools that help them undertake self-assessment, explore their dream careers, and set goals to achieve them.
 The program supports the CBC mission by guiding learners through the structure and provisions of CBC, including the various career pathways, tracks, and subjects in easy-to-understand ways, equipping them to make informed choices.
 Hands-on activities, links to helpful resources, quizzes, and alerts help to reinforce learning and track progress.

 The program allows students to learn at their own pace, anytime and anywhere, helping even CBC’s first cohort prepare in time for the career pathway selection.
 Students can register and access the program using any internet-enabled device, such as a smartphone, tablet, laptop, or desktop, making it easy to integrate in daily schedules.
 A dedicated Learner Dashboard facilitates a personalized experience, allowing students to complete lessons independently or with support from a parent/guardian, or teacher.
 The course is priced at KES.
-1,500 only, making it affordable and accessible for everyone.
+300 for users with valid dashboards, and KES.
+1,500 only for new subscribers, making it affordable and accessible for everyone.

 The Do-It-Yourself career course is suitable for learners of all ages, curricula, and levels, including working adults.
 It is strongly recommended for Kenya CBC students in Junior Secondary to prepare effectively for career pathway selection.
 The course is also recommended for teachers and parents, as it will equip them with the knowledge and skills needed to provide meaningful support to the children.
 To register and take lessons, visit https://class.cardinalelementary.com/login/.